vmray/crowdstrike-falcon/README.md

 ## Running with CLI

-You can start connector with command line after completing the configurations.
+You can start the connector with the command line after completing the configurations.
 You need to set `RUNTIME_MODE` as `RUNTIME_MODE.CLI` in the `GeneralConfig`.
-Also you can create cron job for continuous processing.
+Also, you can create a cron job for continuous processing.

     python connector.py

 ## Running with Docker

-You can create and start Docker image with Dockerfile after completing the configurations.
+You can create and start a Docker image with Dockerfile after completing the configurations.
 You need to set `RUNTIME_MODE` as `RUNTIME_MODE.DOCKER` in the `GeneralConfig`.

     docker build -t cs_connector .
     docker run -d -v $(pwd)/log:/app/log -t cs_connector

-After running the Docker container you can see connector logs in the log directory on your host machine.
+After running the Docker container, you can see connector logs in the log directory on your host machine.